Stormwater Utility Fee FAQ

 An impervious area is a surface where water cannot flow through freely, including:

 - Parking lots

 - Brick pavers

-It also includes all non-improved (vegetated or grass cover) areas that are used for parking storage or are driven upon.
-In an urban environment such as Minneapolis, a property’s impervious area is the most significant factor affecting both stormwater quality and quantity.
+This also includes all non-improved (vegetated or grass cover) areas that are used for parking or are driven upon.
+In urban environments, a property’s impervious area is the most significant factor affecting both stormwater quality and quantity.

-Yes.
-Stormwater fees can be reduced through the City of Minneapolis Stormwater Credits Program.
-The credits program offers a reduction in fees to property owners who use approved methods to manage stormwater runoff on their property.
-Fees can also be reduced through the replacement of excess impervious area (such as unused parking lots) with landscaped green space.
+Stormwater fees can be reduced through the Stormwater Credits Program, which offers fee reductions to property owners who use approved methods to manage stormwater runoff on their property.
+Fees can also be reduced through replacement of impervious areas with green space.

-How does the City's stormwater credits program encourage helpful environmental practices?
+How does the Stormwater Credits Program encourage helpful environmental practices?

-The stormwater fee incorporates opportunities for property owners to reduce their stormwater bill by taking environmentally friendly steps.
-Stormwater utility fee reductions, also called credits, are available to those who are using or installing stormwater management tools/practices on their properties.
-Installing rain gardens or other materials, such as impervious pavers, allows stormwater to soak into the ground, rather than run into storm sewers.
+The Stormwater Utility Fee gives property owners the ability to reduce their stormwater bill by taking environmentally friendly steps.
+Stormwater utility fee reductions (also known as credits) are available by using or installing stormwater management tools on their properties.
+Installing rain gardens or impervious pavers allows stormwater to soak into the ground, rather than run into the City's storm sewers.